mineo333/Qogchamp/README.md

 The first case is trivial.
 Inodes are the kernel representation of files on the disk (This is different from a file struct.
 A file struct is the representation of an open file.
 They are typically the backend of file descriptors).

 With inodes, the pages won't flush out of the page cache unless the page is set dirty.
 This set is usually done by the write syscall.
 We can bypass the write syscall by writing directly to the page holding the data within the page cache.
-This is where the philosphy of the mm subsystem comes in.
+This is where the philosophy of the mm subsystem comes in.
 Even though the pte representing the page in the page cache is dirty (Because we wrote to it), the page struct is not dirty.
 The only thing that matters in the eye of the kernel is the page struct.
 Thus, we can put data into the page struct and it won't be written back to disk.
 Thus ghost file operations.

 ## Memory Mappings